Inflectra/spira-documentation/docs/Spira_User_Manual/Risks Management.md

 ### New Risk

 Clicking on the "***New Risk***" button takes you to the new risk screen.
-This is essentially the same screen as the risk details screen shown in section 16.2 except, depending on how the workflow has been configured for your product, certain fields may be disabled.
+This is essentially the same screen as the [risk details](#risk-details) screen except, depending on how the workflow has been configured for your product, certain fields may be disabled.
 For more details on setting and up configuring workflow for your product, please refer to the *SpiraTest Administration Guide*.